liferay/com-liferay-commerce/README.markdown

     level of your directory tree as your Liferay Home folder (Liferay Home is the folder that contains the Tomcat folder for Liferay 7.1).

+    Alternatively, you can determine where Commerce will deploy by passing in a path to Liferay Home in your `gradle.properties` file.
+For example:
+    `app.server.parent.dir=/home/computer/Documents/liferay-ce-7.1.0-ga1/`

 2. Start Liferay Portal 7.1.

     In the terminal, navigate to the source code folder